Photo Essay: Minneapolis’ Lowlights

 The theme of vision figures prominently in this project.
 There are cartoon dog eyes, cartoon sponge eyes, washing machine eyes–but human eyes are scratched over, shaded, or blindfolded.
 To me, this represents our willful blindness to the current condition of our city: desolate and inhumane.

-There are many ways to picture a city.
+ways to picture a city.
 The diverse faces that beam from under bicycle helmets in city brochures tell one story.
 My images are different.
 They are incidental, in that I would find myself in these places whether I were photographing them or not.

 This is the mundane fabric of everyday life here, and it’s not pretty.